kdeosingh/ai-voice-plugin/README.md

 **Code at the speed of thought!** Transform your voice into code, comments, and AI conversations directly within Cursor.
 Powered by OpenAI's cutting-edge **Whisper** and **GPT** models for lightning-fast, accurate speech recognition and intelligent responses.

 > *Imagine coding without breaking your flow - speak your ideas directly into your editor and watch them come to life instantly.*
+> Versions before 1.0.4 may have issues installing.
+Please reinstall this from v1.0.4 and up!

 ## ✨ Why AI Voice Transcription?